 - Illustrate the basic elements of promoting and conducting special events.
 (CCC 1, 2; PGC 1,3,7)

-- Explain budget management and the financial elements of event planning.
-(CCC 1, 2; PGC 1, 6, 7)
+- Develop a budget management plan, and integrate the financial elements of event planning.
+(CCC 1, 2; PGC 1, 2, 4, 6, 7)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.